yepengliu/adaptive-text-watermark/README.md

 ```

 ## How to use
-### Demo usage: generate a watermarked text given a prompt
+### Demo usage: generate a watermarked text given a prompt using OPT-6.7B
 ```
 import torch
 from sentence_transformers import SentenceTransformer